-The Board reviewed the structure of the advisory fees under the Investment Management Agreement and the fees paid by the Investment Manager to the Sub-Adviser under the Sub-Advisory Agreement, neither of which included breakpoints.
-The Board considered the Fund's advisory fees and the fees paid by the Investment Manager to the Sub-Adviser and concluded that such fees were reasonable and satisfactory in light of the services provided.
-The Board also noted that the Investment Manager did not expect to further realize economies of scale and believed that breakpoints were not necessary at this time.
+The Board reviewed the structure of the advisory fees under the Investment Management Agreement, and the fees paid by the Investment Manager to the Sub-Adviser under the Sub-Advisory Agreement, neither of which included breakpoints.
+The Board considered the Fund's advisory fees and the fees paid by the Investment Manager to the Sub-Adviser and concluded that the fees were reasonable and satisfactory in light of the services provided.
+The Board also noted the Investment Manager's assessment that further economies of scale were not expected to be realized and its assessment that breakpoints were not necessary at this time.